 - VENT-Distributes outside air through the instrument panel registers. - FLR-Allows for maximum heating.
-Distributes outside air through the floor ducts. - OFF-Outside air is shut out and the fan will not operate. - MIX-Distributes outside air through the floor ducts and the windshield defroster ducts. - Outside air through the windshield defroster ducts.
+Distributes outside air through the floor ducts. - OFF-Outside air is shut out and the fan will not operate.
+For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - MIX-Distributes outside air through the floor ducts and the windshield defroster ducts. - Oistributes outside air through the windshield defroster ducts.
 It can be used to clear ice or fog from the windshield.